Ask the Expert: Summary Report on USCAR Field Test for Trivalent Chromium

-Mark Schario from Columbia Chemical explains USCAR’s multiyear project to determine how various trivalent chromium systems would perform in the real world. #asktheexpert
+Mark Schario from Columbia Chemical explains USCAR’s multiyear project to determine how various trivalent chromium systems would perform in the real world.
+This article was originally published in the March 2020 issue of Products Finishing magazine. #asktheexpert

 Q: I understand that the United States Council for Automotive Research (USCAR) released the findings of its “Final Assessment of Decorative Trivalent Chromium Exposure in Winter Environments” study.
 What was decided?

 A: It was a multiyear project launched to determine how various trivalent chromium systems would perform in the real world and how accelerated corrosion testing correlates with real-world results.
 With the goal of identifying whether chloride or sulfate-based trivalent chrome processes perform better in the areas of general and high-chloride corrosion and overall color stability, the two-phase study revealed sulfate-based systems suffered greater chrome loss in the Russian Mud corrosion performance tests.
 In the appearance performance tests, the study revealed the initial color advantage of the sulfate systems diminished significantly with field exposure compared to the chloride systems.

 When looking at the overall analytical results and summary findings, the chloride-based system performed better in color stability and ranked more consistent in Russian Mud performance in the multiyear field test.
 Coming out of the study, it was reported that all three OEMs (FCA U.S., Ford and General Motors) recognize the advantages of chloride-based, bright trivalent chromium chemistries over sulfate.

 USCAR was founded in 1992 with a goal to further strengthen the technology base of the U.S. auto industry through cooperative research and development.
 Its main focus is to create, support and direct U.S. cooperative research and development to advance automotive technologies, as well as be responsive to the needs of the environment and society, and include the appropriate public and private stakeholders.